beforeyouknowit/vsa-flarm-relay-docs/goals.md

 # Project Goals
 - Increase regional pilot and aircraft safety.
-- Improve situational awareness of our club aircraft..
+- Improve situational awareness of our club aircraft.
 - Create visibility of our club aircraft to on-site and off-site VSA club members and the public.

 ### Separation of Concerns